 Why the sudden increase in rates on 1st July?

-1st of July is usually the day when waste companies increase their rates, partly as a result of passing on third party cost increases and also to help them simply meet their financial goals.
+1st of July is usually the day when waste companies increase their rates, partly as a result of passing on third-party cost increases and also to help them simply meet their financial goals.
 This means the once cheap commercial waste collection services have increased substantially in terms of pricing.

-On our waste resources page, we provide links to the Government websites that give clear and trustworthy information on any changes in waste levies in each state and waste levy area.
+On our waste resources page, we provide links to Government websites that give clear and trustworthy information on any changes in waste levies in each state and waste levy area.

 Landfill operators, often your current waste provider but very often a separate company, will also increase their rates on 1st July.
 This increased cost can be passed on to customers.